"The only thing permanent about

 Watch this video to get view of what Awareness Through Movement may look like.

-Personalized and hands-on, these sessions cater to an individual's needs and interests, FI® lessons can help clients with chronic issues, neurological difficulties, and preparation for and recovery from surgery or injury.
+Personalized and hands-on, these sessions cater to an individual's needs and interests.
+Some students report the these sessions help them change habits of holding tension and unnecessary straining.
+FI® lessons can help clients with chronic issues, neurological difficulties, and preparation for and recovery from surgery or injury.

 Like the classes, FI sessions support greater clarity in learning and improvement, and people pursue these sessions for a wide range of reasons.
 Many clients combine ATM and FI, enjoying the mix of self-directed learning and the physical and individual support of FI.